 The Glady Tunnel is an abandoned 1,000-foot tunnel built for the Coal & Iron Railway under Shavers Mountain in Glady, West Virginia.

-The West Virginia Central & Pittsburg Railway (WVC&P) formed the Coal & Iron Railway (C&I) in 1899 to construct a railroad between Elkins and Durbin.
-1 At Durbin, the Chesapeake & Ohio Railroad Greenbrier Division connected to C&O mainline near Lewisburg.
-The C&I, which included a tunnel under Cheat Mountain and another under Shavers Mountain at Glady, opened in 1903.
+The West Virginia Central & Pittsburg Railway (WVC&P) established the Coal & Iron Railway (C&I) in 1899 to build a railroad track from Elkins to Durbin.
+1 In Durbin, the track connected with the Chesapeake & Ohio Railroad Greenbrier Division, which led to the C&O mainline near Lewisburg.
+By 1903, the C&I line, which featured tunnels under both Cheat Mountain and Shavers Mountain at Glady, was operational.
 2

-The WVC&P was sold to the Gould family in 1902 1 which became the Western Maryland Railway (WM) Thomas Subdivision in 1905.
-2 The C&I was also sold, which became the WM Durbin Subdivision.
-The WM became a unit of the Chessie System in 1973.
+In 1902, the WVC&P was purchased by the Gould family, 1 and by 1905, it became the Western Maryland Railway (WM) Thomas Subdivision.
+2 The C&I was also acquired and renamed the WM Durbin Subdivision.
+By 1973, the WM was incorporated into the Chessie System.

-CSX, Chessie’s successor, abandoned the C&I between Greenbrier Junction and Durbin, including the Glady Tunnel, in 1985 after it shuttered the C&O Greenbrier Division.
-2 The line from Elk River Junction to Durbin and from Cheat Junction to Greenbrier Junction were also dismantled.
+In 1985, CSX, the successor of Chessie, closed down the C&I track between Greenbrier Junction and Durbin, which included the Glady Tunnel, following the discontinuation of the Chesapeake & Ohio Railroad’s Greenbrier Division.
+2 Additionally, the tracks from Elk River Junction to Durbin and from Cheat Junction to Greenbrier Junction were removed.

-After CSX abandoned the C&I between Greenbrier Junction and Durbin in 1985, it was converted into the Greenbrier Rail Trail by the U.S. Forest Service in 1986.
+The following year, in 1986, the stretch between Greenbrier Junction and Durbin that CSX had abandoned was transformed into the Greenbrier Rail Trail by the U.S. Forest Service.
 2

 Information